iffy/iffy.github.com/_posts/2016-10-10-i-made-a-book.md

 1. Listening to people read your book out loud is really enlightening.

 1. Get feedback *early.*

+1. Holding a hardcover book in your hands that you authored/illustrated is really satisfying.

 1. Do what Jake said in his video&mdash;finish something!
 It's fun.